-If one or more bits in the LATCH register are '1' after the CPU has performed a clear operation on the LATCH registers, a rising edge will be generated on the LDETECT signal.
-This is illustrated in DETECT signal behavior on page 117.
+If one or more bits in the LATCH register are '1' after the CPU has performed a clear operation on the LATCH register, a rising edge will be generated on the LDETECT signal.
+This is illustrated in DETECT signal behavior on page 120.

-Important: The CPU can read the LATCH register at any time to check if a SENSE condition has been met on one or more of the the GPIO pins, even if that condition is no longer met at the time the CPU queries the LATCH register.
+Note: The CPU can read the LATCH register at any time to check if a SENSE condition has been met on one or more of the the GPIO pins, even if that condition is no longer met at the time the CPU queries the LATCH register.
 This mechanism will work even if the LDETECT signal is not used as the DETECT signal.

-The LDETECT signal is by default not connected to the GPIO port's DETECT signal, but via the DETECTMODE register it is possible to change from default behavior to DETECT signal being derived directly from the LDETECT signal instead.
-See GPIO port and the GPIO pin details on page 116.
-DETECT signal behavior on page 117 illustrates the DETECT signal behavior for these two alternatives.
+The LDETECT signal is by default not connected to the GPIO port's DETECT signal, but via the DETECTMODE register.
+It is possible to change from default behavior to the DETECT signal that is derived directly from the LDETECT signal.
+See GPIO port and the GPIO pin details on page 119.
+The following figure illustrates the DETECT signal behavior for these two alternatives.

-Figure 40: DETECT signal behavior
+Figure 42: DETECT signal behavior

-The input buffer of a GPIO pin can be disconnected from the pin to enable power savings when the pin is not used as an input, see GPIO port and the GPIO pin details on page 116.
-Inputs must be connected to get a valid input value in the IN register, and for the sense mechanism to get access to the pin.
+The input buffer of a GPIO pin can be disconnected from the pin to enable power savings when the pin is not used as an input, see GPIO port and the GPIO pin details on page 119.
+Input buffers must be connected to get a valid input value in the IN register, and for the sense mechanism to get access to the pin.

 Other peripherals in the system can connect to GPIO pins and override their output value and configuration, or read their analog or digital input value.
-See GPIO port and the GPIO pin details on page 116.
+See GPIO port and the GPIO pin details on page 119.

-Selected pins also support analog input signals, see ANAIN in GPIO port and the GPIO pin details on page 116.
-The assignment of the analog pins can be found in Pin assignments on page 416.
+Selected pins also support analog input signals, see ANAIN in GPIO port and the GPIO pin details on page 119.
+The assignment of the analog pins can be found in Pin assignments on page 420.

-Important: When a pin is configured as digital input, care has been taken to minimize increased current consumption when the input voltage is between V{IL} and V{IH} .
-However, it is a good practice to ensure that the external circuitry does not drive that pin to levels between V{IL} and V{IH} for a long period of time.
+Note: When a pin is configured as digital input, increased current consumption occurs when the input voltage is between $V{IL}$ and $V{IH}$ .
+It is good practice to ensure that the external circuitry does not drive that pin to levels between $V{IL}$ and $V{IH}$ for a long period of time.